PhrotonPhage/tankgame/readme.txt

 '=Different score per difficulty, classic mode
 (!=High Priority, '-Medium Priority, -Low Priority)

-v0.3.0.6 alpha build - July 24, 2020
+v0.3.0.6 alpha build - July 28, 2020
--More blocks in normal difficulty now support scoring (11-15) on classic mode -Removed shielding on classic mode
+-More blocks in normal difficulty now support scoring (11-16) on classic mode -Removed shielding on classic mode
 -Added scoping.
 Can be accessed with 'S'.
 Does not allow player to move direction.
-Only for classic mode
+Only for classic mode -On classic mode, scores is now different. easy = 50, normal = 25

 Older Versions:
 v0.0.0 - May 17, 2020